 Career and progression

-Once completed, you will be able to progress to another pathway in the Skills for Life department or follow or follow a mainstream College programme as a part of our Pathway+ course.
+You can progress to another pathway in the Skills for Life department or follow a mainstream college programme as a part of our Pathway+ course.
 This will depend on your skills and qualifications.
 You can also progress into paid employment.

-Students will be expected to make a contribution towards cooking, trips out into the community or any equipment that maybe needed.
-Approximately £50.00 to £100.00.
+Students will be expected to make a contribution towards cooking, trips out into the community or any equipment that maybe needed (£50 – £100).